Jrice170/Simulation-of-the-space-probe-Ranger/README.md

 # Simulation-of-the-space-probe-Ranger
-This is based of the first mission to the moon with realistic vecocitys.
+This is based of the first mission to the moon with realistic velocitys.